 The U.S. Bureau of Labor Statistics (www.bls.gov) lists the median wage of clinical lab technologists at $53,500, and the median wage for clinical lab technicians at $35,380, as of 2008.
 Job prospects in the clinical research field are excellent, with the number of jobs in the field expected to increase 14% in the period from 2008 to 2018.
 This reflects much faster than average growth.

 Certification and Education Requirements

 Certification is formal recognition that clinical research professionals have met certain requirements and have demonstrated dedication, experience and skills in the field.
-In order to become professionally certified, research assistants must pass a written exam offered by either the Association of Clinical Research Professionals or the Society of Clinical Research Associates.
-Exams test candidates' knowledge of procedures for clinical trials as well as regulations and ethical issues.
-To be certification-eligible, candidates must have both experience and education.
+In order to become professionally certified, research assistants must pass a written exam offered by either the Association of Clinical Research Professionals (ACRP) or the Society of Clinical Research Associates (SoCRA).
+Exams test candidates' knowledge of procedures for clinical trials, as well as regulations and ethical issues.
+To be eligible for certification, candidates must have both experience and education.
 SoCRA requires certification candidates to possess a combination of formal education and work experience.
 ACRP asks for a minimum of two years of full-time experience.